DDP-GCN: Multi-Graph Convolutional Network for Spatiotemporal Traffic Forecasting: Proposed Model

 \subsection{Building a Temporal Block}

 We conducted extensive experiments to design the temporal blocks, including graph convolution, self-attention\cite{vaswani2017attention}, multi-convolution\cite{szegedy2017inception}, and temporal relational reasoning\cite{zhou2018temporalrelation}.
 But it turns out that simple convolution showed the best performance with the shortest training time.
-Based on the empirical results, we adapt the simple temporal block as shown in Figure \ref{fig:model}(c).
+Based on the empirical results, we adapt the simple temporal block as shown in Figure \ref{fig:model}(c), where we choose the kernel size of 3 and stride of 1.